golemfactory/golem-architecture/docs/sr-api/sr-api-concept.md

 ### Channel

-A MIMO (Multiple Input, Multiple Output) communication overlay in the networking layer.
-Implemented as a multiplexed channel in the Golem protocol.
-In its concept, similar to [PubSub](https://en.wikipedia.org/wiki/Publish–subscribe_pattern).
+A [PubSub](https://en.wikipedia.org/wiki/Publish–subscribe_pattern) pattern implemented as a network overlay.
+Channels will be executed as multiplexed logical channels within the Golem protocol.
+The protocol will enable multiple different callers per registered method.

-**The MIMO aspect is out of scope of the PoC version of lightweight Golem.** The implementation will be executed as SISO (Single Input, Single Output).
+**The multiple-caller aspect is out of scope of the PoC** which will support a single caller only.

-Channels are identified by a name string and created via registering a service within the SRAPI implementation module.
+Channels are mapped to service names and created via registering a service within the SRAPI module.

-Channels are MIMO by default.
 Each node is responsible for authorizing calls coming from the network.
-Typically, a requestor handles this kind of service authorization, i.e. by remotely populating whitelists on provider Golem daemons.
+Typically, a requestor manages this kind of service authorization, i.e. by remotely populating whitelists on providers' Golem daemons.

 ### Service

 Any entity that benefits from exposing its interface on the Golem Network.
-In particular, it can be:
+Usually an external processes or a (built-in) Golem daemon module.

+Foreseen service types:

 - an API implementation provider, e.g. a third-party Market API implementation external to the Golem daemon
 - an ExeUnit instance, awaiting and responding to requestor's remote calls